skuzzle/snapshot-tests/README.md

 assign each snapshot a consecutive number.

 ### Dealing with random values
-A common source of problems are random values within the snapshoted data such as dates or generated ids.
+A common source of problems are random values within the snapshot data such as dates or generated ids.
 This framework comes with no means to resolve those issues.
-Instead you should design your code so that such randomness can easily be mocked away.
+Instead you should design your code up front so that such randomness can easily be mocked away.
 For example:
 * Instead of using `LocalDateTime.now()` make your code use a shared `Clock` instance that is replacible in tests and use `LocalDateTime.now(clock)`
 * More generally put: If your code uses random values in any place, consider to use a strategy interface instead which can be replaced with a deterministic mock during testing.
+* As a last resort, you can implement some normalization.
+Either post-process your actual test result before taking the snapshot or implement a `SnapshotSerializer` which does the normalization.
+You could also implement `StructralAssertions` in a way that it ignores such random values during comparison.

 ### Changing the snapshot directory
 By default, snapshots are stored in a directory structure according to their test-class's package name relative to